How to Stop Being Obsessive in a Relationship: 10 Steps

 6. Take up journaling

 Sometimes, it can help to put your thoughts on paper.
-When experiencing an obsessive thought, write it down, and you may find it has less power.
+When experiencing an obsessive thought, write it down; you may find it has less power.

-In general, journaling can be a way of calming your mind and alleviating whatever feelings are leading you to be so obsessive in a relationship.
+In general, journaling can be a way of calming your mind and alleviating whatever feelings are leading you to be obsessive in a relationship.
+This practice can be an effective technique for learning how to be less obsessive.

 7. Consider if codependency might be to blame

-Codependent people tend to obsess over the wellbeing of the people around them, to the point that they feel responsible for other people, even in adult relationships.
+Codependent people tend to obsess over the well-being of the people around them, to the point that they feel responsible for others, even in adult relationships.

 If you feel compelled to obsess over your significant other’s every need and think you need to “fix” them or be a hero in their life, you could be codependent.

 In this case, attending a codependent support group can be helpful.
-In support groups, you can learn that you aren’t accepting of other people’s behavior, which can help you let go of your obsessive desire to protect your partner.
+In support groups, you might learn that you aren’t accepting other people’s behavior, which can help you let go of your obsessive desire to protect your partner.

 You may also benefit from exploring books on codependency to help you discover more about your tendency to be obsessive in relationships.